unnKoel/how-react-works/README.md

-# how react works
+# How react works

-To understand react better, fullfill a exprimental react within a playaround full of thinking, guess and validation.
+Just for fun and challenge myself

-## destructure React
+## Destructure React

 - JSX compiler